 For defined benefit schemes, the pension input amount is the value of benefits accrued over the pension input period.

 Transfers from other plans don't count towards the pension input amount.

-Note: Where a member takes benefits as a result of severe or serious ill-health or dies, no pension input amount will arise for pension input periods ending in the tax year in which any of these events happen.
+Note: Where an individual takes benefits as a result of severe or serious ill-health or dies, no pension input amount will arise for pension input periods ending in the tax year in which any of these events happen.

 Fred had 34 years of benefits accrued in a defined benefit scheme.
 The scheme provided a pension of 1/60 of pensionable salary for each year of pensionable service.

 His pensionable salary was £36,000.
 In year 35 he got a promotion and his new salary was £42,000.
 His pension input period ended in the 2014/15 tax year.

 |Step 1||Calculate the opening entitlement.
 This is 34/60 x £36,000 = £20,400.|